Abou1205/Abou1205/README.md

 <h1 align="center">Hi 👋, I'm Ebubekir</h1>
-<h3 align="center">I am a junior web developer with the expertise to build a compelling online presence from the ground up.
+<h3 align="center">I am a software developer with the expertise to build a compelling online presence from the ground up.
 Proficient in various aspects of web development, I excel in conceptualizing, designing, and programming user-friendly websites.
 My skills extend to crafting elegant code using current best practices, ensuring seamless user experiences and optimal search engine visibility.</h3>

 - 📫 How to reach me **ebu1205ed@gmail.com**